seifriahi/Ecolink-app/README.md

 ## Overview

 Ecolink is an Android mobile app developed with Kotlin, designed to empower users to actively contribute to environmental causes.
-The application is developed by Sameh Ben Amor, Houssem Ben Mabrouk, Daly Tlili, Mohamed Ajili, Riahi Seif, and Zied Abderrahim.
+The application is developed by Riahi Seif, Houssem Ben Mabrouk, Daly Tlili, Mohamed Ajili and Sameh Ben Amor .
 Ecolink offers multiple modules to engage users in sustainable activities.

 ## Modules